-Now we will look at some important post-installation steps.
-For hardened security we recommend setting the permissions on your ownCloud directories as strictly as possible, and for proper server operations.
+For hardened security ownCloud recommends setting the permissions on your ownCloud directories as strictly as possible, and for proper server operations.
 This should be done immediately after the initial installation and before running the setup.

 Your HTTP user must own the config/, data/, apps/ respectively the apps-external/ directories so that you can configure ownCloud, create, modify and delete your data files, and install apps via the ownCloud Web interface.